Wonder Woman (2009 film): Production

-The film was originally advertised as having a storyline involving the Greek god Ares escaping Paradise Island in order to capture and control a mystic item called the Hand of Rage.
-He would then use the Hand of Rage to bring about World War III.
+The film was originally advertised as having a storyline involving the Greek god Ares escaping Paradise Island to obtain a mystical item called the Hand of Rage, which he would use to bring about World War III.
 This storyline was later dropped.

 The film's casting director Andrea Romano explained that Keri Russell's casting as Wonder Woman was partly inspired by Romano seeing Russell's performance in the film Waitress.

 According to producer Bruce Timm, during post-production, many action scenes had to be edited after the first cut of the film received an R rating from the MPAA.

 Soundtrack

 Promotion

 DC Comics gave out promotional light-up tiaras to those who attended the premiere of the film at WonderCon 2009.

 Upon the DVD release of the film, DC Comics arranged for several promotional packaging concepts to be released through different vendors.
 Working together with Mattel, they created a miniature action figure of the animated Wonder Woman that was packaged together with the 2-disc DVD sets sold through Best Buy's stores.
 Images of the animated Wonder Woman were made into sheets of temporary tattoos and packaged with the single disc DVD of the film that were sold exclusively through Kmart's stores.
 FYE and Suncoast retail stores sold pre-orders of the DVD with a promotional film poster containing a printed autograph of the film's director Lauren Montgomery.
 The two-disc special edition DVDs sold at Target stores included bonus Wonder Woman centric episodes from the Justice League animated series and its sequel Justice League Unlimited, two shows produced by Bruce Timm.
-Borders Book Stores offered an exclusive "Making of Wonder Woman" booklet featuring storyboards and character designs.
+Borders offered an exclusive "Making of Wonder Woman" booklet featuring storyboards and character designs.
 Finally, a lenticular cover was created for the DVD cover depicting Wonder Woman shifting her position, sold exclusively through Wal-Mart stores.